lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/pyb.CAN.rst

   the bus, if any).
 If extra arguments are given, the bus is initialised.
   See :meth:`CAN.init` for parameters of initialisation.

-  The physical pins of the CAN bus are:
+   The physical pins of the CAN buses are:

     - ``CAN(2): (RX, TX) = (PB12, PB13)``